Community & Belonging

 Where stories of community live

-If you want to read what this looks like from the inside, the writing of people who actually built communities here is the most reliable map. ni-luh-putu-eka-yoga-teacher-stayed-home on the small daily practices that make a teacher a fixture; sarah-chen-silicon-valley-sacred-breath on what the arrival actually felt like.
+If you want to read what this looks like from the inside, the writing of people who actually built communities here is the most reliable map. ni-luh-putu-eka-yoga-teacher-stayed-home on the small daily practices that make a teacher a fixture; on what the arrival actually felt like.

 Mentioned in this guide